-In construing Article III:4, the same interpretive considerations do not arise, because the 'general principle' articulated in Article III:1 is expressed in Article III:4, not through two distinct obligations, as in the two sentences in Article III:2, but instead through a
+In construing Article III:4, the same interpretive considerations do not arise, because the 'general principle' articulated in Article III:1 is expressed in Article III:4, not through two distinct obligations, as in the two sentences in Article III:2, but instead through a single obligation that applies solely to 'like products'. ...
+Thus, we conclude that, given the textual difference between Articles III:2 and III:4, the 'accordion' of 'likeness' stretches in a different way in Article III:4.
+159

-See above, p.
-21 and p.
-30.
+156 See above, p. ## and p. ##.

-The Appellate Body referred in a footnote to Appellate Body Report, Japan - Alcoholic Beverages II, 112 and 113 and Appellate Body Report, Canada - Periodicals, 473.
+157 The Appellate Body referred in a footnote to Appellate Body Report, Japan - Alcoholic Beverages II, 112 and 113 and Appellate Body Report, Canada - Periodicals, 473.